RosaliaSL/Geetmala/README.md

 # Geetmala 📻 - An online version of Saregama Carvaan

-## Information related to Hack The League hackathon
+## Information related to the hackathon
 Theme: Diversity & Inclusion and Open Innovation

 This website falls under both the themes.